SEAN: A fairly quiet Week 2 for this last month of 2013, with just a few tasty morsels of manga to take in while you drink eggnog.

 MICHELLE: Same here!
 I really like the direction the plot seems to be heading at the end of volume two, and am looking forward to seeing how the story develops from here.

-MELINDA: I’m late beginning this, but it sounds like this is a good time to start.
+MJ: I’m late beginning this, but it sounds like this is a good time to start.

 SEAN: Lastly, the Tiger & Bunny series, like Code Geass, has led to an ongoing series of doujinshi anthologies, which likely lends itself more towards the deep male bonding most fans of this series want to see.
 (Still clean, though – c’mon, this is being put out by Viz.)
 We get the 2nd anthology this week.